DFA minimization: Complexity

 The worst-case complexity of Brzozowski's algorithm is exponential in the number of states of the input automaton.
 This holds regardless of whether the input is a NFA or a DFA.
 In the case of DFA, the exponential explosion can happen during determinization of the reversal of the input automaton; in the case of NFA, it can also happen during the initial determinization of the input automaton.
 However, the algorithm frequently performs better than this worst case would suggest.

 NFA minimization

 While the above procedures work for DFAs, the method of partitioning does not work for non-deterministic finite automata (NFAs).
 While an exhaustive search may minimize an NFA, there is no polynomial-time algorithm to minimize general NFAs unless P = PSPACE, an unsolved conjecture in computational complexity theory that is widely believed to be false.
 However, there are methods of NFA minimization that may be more efficient than brute force search.

+For a given language, several structurally different (i.e. non-isomorphic) state-minimal NFA may exist.
+They may have strictly less states than the unique minimal DFA (example here).